Key Health Coverage Definitions

 Transparency in Coverage Machine-Readable Files

-The Transparency in Coverage Final Rules require our group health plans to provide information regarding in-network rates for covered items and services, out-of-network allowed amounts and billed charges for covered items and services.
+The Transparency in Coverage Final Rules require our group medical plans to provide information regarding in-network rates for covered items and services, out-of-network allowed amounts and billed charges for covered items and services.
 You can find those files here.*

 In addition to the Aetna network, the following providers are available at no additional cost to you if you are enrolled in one of our Nemours medical plans.

 • 2nd.MD is a virtual expert medical consultation and navigation service.
 Specialists can help with diseases, cancer or chronic conditions; surgeries or procedures; or medication and treatment plans.
 We connect you with a board-certified, elite specialist for a virtual expert medical consultation via phone or video from the comfort of home.
-Visit www.2nd.md/aetna.

 • Brightline offers families nationwide mental health providers with virtual therapy, psychiatry and coaching for kids and teens under the age of 18.
 After creating an account and answering a few questions about your child(ren), you will be matched with a mental health provider to assist with depression, anxiety, ADHD, managing emotions and many more.
 You pay nothing up front.
 Your claim will be sent to Aetna and you will receive an invoice for your share of the cost.
-Get started at Virtual Mental Health Care for Kids and Teens | Brightline.

 Choosing the Right Medical Plan